-(a) Space size.
+- (a) Space size. - (1) In general.

-Required bicycle spaces must be at least 2 feet wide by 6 feet long, with a minimum overhead vertical clearance of 7 feet 6 inches, except for approved bike lockers and other enclosures, which may be shorter in height.
+Except as provided in paragraph (2) of this subsection, required bicycle spaces must be at least 2 feet wide by 6 feet long, with a minimum overhead vertical clearance of 7 feet 6 inches.